faiqmalick10/canvas/canvass-main/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request.

-Now you can simply copy and paste this entire markdown into your `README.md` file!